Champion Logo

 Champion LogoChampion Logo PNG

 The Champion logo demonstrates openness to new technologies and modern design.
-Emblem signs show the ability of the company’s clothing to keep warm and protect the athlete from hypothermia, hinting at softness and layering.
+Emblem signs show the clothing’s ability to keep the athlete warm and protect them from hypothermia, hinting at softness and layering.

 Champion: Brand overview